May 2023 - $5,280 pp twin share. Single supplement $470

 This itinerary is subject to slight changes, but is typical of all trips so far.

 We will meet at the gate lounge in Sydney International Airport about half an hour before boarding.
 Then we have our overnight flight to Haneda.

 We land at Haneda International Airport, Tokyo at around 0500.
 After we collect our luggage and get through customs, we need to wait until the Japan Rail Office opens at 0645 to exchange our JR passes (I will have all these).
 The wait will be diminished by baggage collection and customs but there is a coffee shop nearby where everyone can have a sip and chat.
 I will get in line for the passes as soon as I can because the line grows very quickly once the office is open.

 Today we travel to Kyoto.
-It’s the best part of a four hour trip - we change at Shin Osaka for the short hop to Kyoto and our hotel is near the station.
-The top of Kyoto Station is well worth a look.
+It’s not a long trip and our hotel is right near the station.
+Once we've checked it's definitely worth getting out for a look around.
+The top of Kyoto Station is a good first place to visit.
 It’s a great view of the town.

 The afternoon is yours - there's plenty see even around and in the station.

 Tonight there is an Irish session at Field Irish pub that starts at 9pm.
 I’ll be in the lobby at an arranged time and we’ll take a short subway ride eat somewhere up there, or before we leave and check out some Japanese/Irish tunes.